GigaZelensky/Intave-PacketEvents/README.md

 After almost a decade of use on the world's largest Minecraft servers and shutting down in mid-2025, we now decided to give back to the community by making Intave source-available to everyone.

+This codebase is the PacketEvents-based version of Intave.
+ProtocolLib is no longer used; packet handling is built on native PacketEvents listeners and wrapper classes.
+PacketEvents must be installed as a normal server plugin at runtime and is intentionally not shaded into the Intave jar.

 ## General

 Unlike traditional module-based anticheats, Intave accurately simulates player movement, client-side entity and block